libis/rdm-integration/ddi-cdi.md

 Within this manifest-driven run, the generator:

 - Constructs a DDI-CDI 1.0 compliant JSON-LD document
-- Uses the official DDI-CDI context: `https://ddi-cdi.github.io/m2t-ng/DDI-CDI_1-0/encoding/json-ld/ddi-cdi.jsonld`
+- Uses the official DDI-CDI context: `https://docs.ddialliance.org/DDI-CDI/1.0/model/encoding/json-ld/ddi-cdi.jsonld` (the released encoding on the DDI Alliance documentation site; the former ddi-cdi.github.io/m2t-ng copy is a build artifact and currently serves invalid JSON)
 - Describes the dataset structure using WideDataSet, WideDataStructure, and related types
 - Documents each variable with InstanceVariable, RepresentedVariable, and component types
 - Records provenance information (processing timestamp, tools used)